 Trump wins Iowa caucuses, DeSantis edges out Haley for second place

 Donald Trump has scored a record-setting win in the Iowa caucuses.
-Mr. Trump’s victory sends a resounding message that the GOP’s 2024 presidential nomination is his to lose.
 Florida Gov. Ron DeSantis finished second over former U.N.
 Ambassador Nikki Haley.

 | Des Moines, Iowa

 Former President Donald Trump scored a record-setting win in the Iowa caucuses on Jan.
-15 with his rivals languishing far behind, a victory that affirmed his grip on the 2024 Republican presidential nomination.
+15 with his rivals languishing far behind, a victory that seemed to affirm his grip on the 2024 Republican presidential nomination.

 In what was the lowest-turnout caucus in a quarter-century, participants endured life-threatening cold and dangerous driving conditions to meet in hundreds of schools, churches, and community centers across the state.
 But those who ventured out delivered a roughly 30-point win for Mr. Trump that smashed the record for a contested Iowa Republican caucus with a margin of victory exceeding Bob Dole’s nearly 13-percentage-point victory in 1988.